Budgeting 101: A Guide for Parents and Teenagers

 Keeping track of monthly income and expenses is pretty easy if you’re using a consistent method or tool, whether it’s a paper notebook, online spreadsheet, or budgeting app.

-Budgeting apps: For tech-savvy teens, budgeting apps may be more fun and engaging.
+For tech-savvy teens, budgeting apps may be more fun and engaging.
 They often come loaded with features and budgeting tips to help customize personal needs and goals.
 Some are even free.
 There are also apps that help you track expenses to give you an extra level of insight into your spending habits.
+Mydoh, for example, has a savings goal app to help kids budget and set realistic goals for things they’ve had their eyes on.

-Free budget templates: Budget spreadsheets hit the sweet spot between old-school and high-tech tracking.
+Budget spreadsheets hit the sweet spot between old-school and high-tech tracking.
 They contain budget examples and colourful charts, as well as those helpful budgeting tips on how to save in each category.
+Two of our favourite free and simple budgeting templates can be found on Google Sheets.
+Just go to google.com/sheets, browse the template gallery and pick the “Annual budget” or “Monthly budget” templates.

 How to check on your teen’s budgeting